alinex/node-operator/README.md

 $ yarn global add https://github.com/alinex/node-operator
 ```

+## Usage

-Now you may start it:
+The Operator contains both, the Control and REST server, so you may start one or
+the other and maybe also both on one server.

 ``` bash
 $ yarn control  # Start control server